Canal Panda: Independent Portuguese channel

 Following the closure of the channel in Spain, in January 2001, due to saturated competition in the Spanish market and difficulties with acquired content in both countries, the channel was aimed exclusively at the Portuguese market, where it had become one of the most successful cable channels.

 Less than one year after becoming exclusive to Portugal, the channel started producing national content, that was often shown between shows.
 In December 2001, the channel premiered Panda Sport (remaining on air until the mid-2000s) as its first national production.

 In 2002, the channel's daily average surpassed 10,000 viewers.
 Much of its success owed to Japanese anime being shown mostly during its primetime slot (20:30 to 21:30).
 In 2002 and 2004, the most-watched program of the year was an episode of Doraemon shown in the noon slot.
 On March 17, 2005, it broke the record of 80,000 viewers in the 4-14 demographic with a primetime episode of Monster Rancher.

 The channel was refaced on May 28, 2006, for this end, a campaign with a budget of €60,000 was initiated eyeing the summer period.
 This campaign introduced the new version of the Panda mascot, which was now supplemented by new characters, such as Kinkas (kangaroo), Juba (lion) and Pintas (giraffe).
 The mascots were introduced to the channel in bumpers with the aim of premiering a Panda Cartoon animated series by the end of the year.
 The new characters were approved by a study made by Millward Brown Investigation Institute.

 In June 2009, its content was made available on demand on ZON's service.

 Control of the channel was handed over to Dreamia, a joint-venture between Chello Multicanal and ZON, which also oversaw the creation of Panda Biggs, a channel aimed at older kids.
 This solidified Canal Panda's conversion to a pre-school channel.

 On July 6, 2015, Canal Panda rebranded; the reface affected the logo and mascots of the channel, with the mascots switching to 3D support.
 The new look was designed in Spain by Sopa de Sobre and had the assistance of viewers and fans from both countries, with the aim of creating a uniform identity for both channels.

 HD broadcasts started on March 25, 2021, in time for the channel's 25th anniversary.
-On December 15, 2021, Canal Panda launched its SVOD service Panda+, which also features exclusive content.
+On December 15, 2021, Canal Panda launched its SVOD service Panda+, developed in partnership with Portuguese technology company Magycal, providing children with safe access to age-appropriate content based on the user profile settings.